MisterKidX/UnityPackager/README.md

 * Now you can upload your own git repo and use the layout there
 * Follow the Installation guide to install your package in a unity project

+## Package Manifest

+### Git Dependencies
+you can use the "depedencies" key to add your own git dependencies.
+Check out Unity's documentation at https://docs.unity3d.com/Manual/upm-git.html

 ## General

 * If you want to nest packages use dependencies or [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)